ElRapt/trianglecode/README.md

 The Triangle Code protocol integrates Reed-Solomon error correction.
 This means that even if a certain percentage of the data is corrupted, the original message can still be recovered.

+## Operation of Encoding and Decoding

+In the Triangle Code protocol, a message goes through two significant phases – encoding and decoding.

+### Encoding
+The process begins by encoding the original message.
+This is done by converting each character in the message into its binary form, each character being represented by an 8-bit binary number corresponding to its ASCII value.
+For instance, the letter 'A' would be translated into '01000001'.

+After this, the message is further encoded using Reed-Solomon error correction to add redundancy.
+Reed-Solomon code is a type of systematic code, meaning that the original message is still present in the encoded message, but extra redundant information is appended to the end.
+This redundancy helps in detecting and correcting errors that might occur during transmission or storage.

+Each binary digit (bit) is then represented by a triangular cell in the image – a white triangle represents a '1', while a black triangle represents a '0'.
+The bits are read from left to right, starting at the top of the triangle and working down each level.

+### Decoding
+Decoding follows the reverse process of encoding.
+The triangular cells are read from the top down, left to right, and the color of each cell is converted back into a bit – white cells become '1', black cells become '0'.

+These bits are then grouped into bytes (8 bits per byte), which are then fed into the Reed-Solomon decoder.
+The Reed-Solomon decoder uses the redundant information encoded earlier to detect and correct any errors that might have occurred.

+Finally, each corrected byte is converted back into its corresponding character using the ASCII standard, resulting in the original message being retrieved.

+This operation of encoding and decoding allows the Triangle Code to effectively store information in a visual format, while also providing resilience against errors.

 ## Implementation

 The repository contains two main methods, one for encoding a message into an image and another for decoding a message from an image.